the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `address` - (Ethereum; other blockchains will be different) 42-character hexadecimal address derived from the last 20 bytes of the public key controlling the account with 0x appended in front `0x0cE446255506E92DF41614C46F1d6df9Cc969183`

-`AMM` - Automated Market Maker; underlying protocol that powers all decentralized exchanges (DEXs), DEXs help users exchange cryptocurrencies by connecting users directly, without an intermediary; autonomous trading mechanisms that eliminate the need for centralized exchanges
+`AMM` - Automated Market Maker; underlying protocol that powers all decentralized exchanges (DEXs), DEXs help users exchange cryptocurrencies by connecting users directly, without an intermediary; autonomous trading mechanisms that eliminate the need for centralized exchanges; drawback: susceptible to front running because of publicity in mempool

 `arrays` - **fixed** [2] length of 2 elements and **dynamic** [] arrays with no fixed size; can also create an **array of structs**